molnard/wasabipres2019/SanFrancisco_prez.md

 # 1 Address reuse

 Major privacy leak, known since whitepaper.
 Bitcoin is often described as an anonymous cryptocurrency, but this is incorrect.
 Bitcoin is actually pseudonymous.
 The distinction is crucial: under a cryptographic pseudonym, your behavior can still be tracked.
-It is like a masquarade party.
-If you are using the same mask on every party sooner or later you will be compromised and with the global ledger all the things you did in the past immediately connected to you.
 Bitcoin addresses are pseudonyms you should throw it away after you used it.
 It a very common mistake as far as I know 30% of all transactions involve an address which is used before.
 Wasabi automatically removes used addresses.